Play Live Radio

 Officials from ICE or SUNY Upstate have not yet commented publicly on the incident.

-Brycen Pace is an undergraduate student at Syracuse University from Buffalo, New York.
-He studies Broadcast and Digital Journalism at the S.I.
+Brycen Pace is a journalist at WAER 88.3, the Syracuse NPR affiliate.
+He is also an undergraduate student at Syracuse University from Buffalo, New York.
+He is studying under a dual degree Broadcast and Digital Journalism at the S.I.
 Newhouse School of Public Communications and Political Science at the Maxwell School of Citizenship and Public Affairs.
-As a content creator at WAER, Brycen helps produce digital and radio stories.
+As a content producer at WAER, Brycen helps create digital and radio stories.